sauvc/rulebook/rulebook.md

 | 2 | Ball             | Same ball used in target acquisition task.
 Provided by the teams.|

 ### 4. Localization
-The aim of the this task is to localize on a flare.
+The aim of this task is to localize on a flare.
 The flare is marked with an acoustic pinger.
 This flare could be located **anywhere** within the main arena.
 The AUV should locate and bump the flare causing the golf ball on the flare to drop out.
 The flare will be <span style="color:#E0D000">yellow</span> in color.

 #### Points.